Hullow/Minishell/Documentation/Shell-functioning.md

 </details>

 #### 3.2.1.
 Reserved word
-N.b.: "Rule 1 is not directly referenced in the grammar, but is referred to by other rules, or applies globally."
+N.b.: "Rule 1 is not directly referenced in the grammar, but is referred to by other rules, or applies globally."<br>
 IF
 - token is not exactly a reserved word

-=> the token WORD shall be returned
+=> the token WORD shall be returned<br>
 => note: at this point quotes are retained in the token, so they must be included in the comparison with reserved words
 #### 3.2.2.
 Redirection to or from filename
 > the expansions specified in [Redirection](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_10) shall occur.
 As specified there, exactly one field can result (or the result is unspecified), and there are additional requirements on pathname expansion.